Intangible-pg18/Cpp-Deep-Dive/README.md

 ## Polymorphism
 * Types of polymorphism-: https://media.geeksforgeeks.org/wp-content/uploads/20200703160531/Polymorphism-in-CPP.png
 * Binding-: refers to the process of converting identifiers (such as variable and function names) into addresses.
 Binding is done for each variable and functions.
 For functions, it means that matching the call with the right function definition by the compiler.
 It takes place either at compile time or at runtime.
-  * Early Binding (compile-time time polymorphism or static binding) As the name indicates, compiler (or linker) directly associate an address to the function call.
+  * Early Binding (compile-time time polymorphism or static binding or static dispatch or comipile-time dispatch) As the name indicates, compiler (or linker) directly associate an address to the function call.
 It replaces the call with a machine language instruction that tells the mainframe to leap to the address of the function.
 By default early binding happens in C++.
 1. Operator Overloading-:
 * Most overloaded operators may be defined as ordinary non-member functions or as class member functions.
 Box operator+(const Box&); In case we define above function as non-member function of a class then we would have to pass two arguments for each operand as Box operator+(const Box&, const Box&);
 * Operators which cannot be overloaded-: